mohamedaliELfeky/Face_Pose_Estimation/README.md

 # Contributing
 We welcome contributions from anyone who wants to improve this project.
 To contribute, follow these steps:

-1- Fork this repository.
+  1- Fork this repository.<br/>
-2- Create a new branch with your changes.
+  2- Create a new branch with your changes.<br/>
-3- Submit a pull request.
+  3- Submit a pull request.<br/>

 We will review your changes and merge them into the main branch if they meet our quality standards.